24f1002405/TDS-Project-2/error-correction-prompt.md

 ## Your Task

-For the given question, I executed the given python code and got the given error.
-Give me the correct python code to resolve the error.
+For the below given question, I executed the below given python code and got the below given error.
+Modify my python code to resolve the error.

+### Instructions

-> **NOTE**: Don't include any explanation in your response, but just the python code
+- **Don't include any explanation** in your response, but **just the modified python code**
+- Don't change logic of the code or modify anywhere where it's not necessary. **Modication should be minimal** while making sure the error is resolved.

 ## Given Question